carpentries-incubator/fair-bio-practice/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-The course is aimed at researchers in biomedical sciences (PhD students, postdocs, technicians, etc...) who are interested in Open Science, FAIR principles and data management.
-This training is aimed at everyone who wants to familiarise themselves with these concepts and apply them throughout their projects' life cycle.
+The course is aimed at researchers in biological and biomedical sciences (PhD students, postdocs, technicians, etc...) who are interested in Open Science and data management.
+The course explains the FAIR (Findable, Accessible, Interoperable, Reusable) principles for data re-use, and how to practically apply FAIR principles throughout projects' life cycles.

 ## Introduction

 Open Science is disruptive.
-It will change how we do research and how society benefits from it.
-Making data re-usable is the key to this, and FAIR principles are a way to achieve this.
+It is changing how we do research and how society benefits from it.
 * But what does this mean in practice?
 * How can a biologist incorporate these principles in their daily workflow?
-* We will learn that becoming FAIR (Findable, Accessible, Interoperable, Reusable) and following Open Science practices is a process.
+* We will learn that becoming FAIR and following Open Science practices is a process.

 We will teach you how through planning and using a powerful set of tools, you can make your outputs ready for public sharing and reuse.